 Do a direct debit detox

 If you are one of the two thirds of the population who don’t switch your deal every time it comes to an end, then the odds are you’re paying too much.
-Shop around for electricity, gas, broadband and mobile phone deals and you could save hundreds over the year.
+Shop around for broadband and mobile phone deals and you could save hundreds over the year.

 Look into remortgaging